 I speak from experience, as my journey has taken me from studying Japanese in Australia as a teenager, to eventually spending more than six years living in Japan.
 I studied at a Japanese high school and university, passed the highest level of the Japanese Language Proficiency Test, and ended up working for two Japanese companies where virtually all communication was in Japanese.
 It was an amazing experience, and was made all the more memorable by the cultural access that speaking Japanese afforded me.
-During my time there, I have met a lot of other people learning Japanese, and noticed that Japanese is generally taught quite poorly.
+During my time there, I met a lot of other people learning Japanese, and noticed that Japanese is often taught quite poorly.

 1. Study less and practice more

 I know one person in particular who was extremely diligent with his Japanese study, but refused to speak Japanese in the real world.
 He told me that he didn’t want to use it in public until he could understand it properly.
 This was a huge mistake, and one that I know many people are guilty of, if only to a lesser extent.
 The best way to improve your speaking skills in any language is to practice speaking.
 Studying has its benefits, and is necessary to help you learn new expressions and understand important concepts, but for every new word or sentence pattern you learn, you won’t fully appreciate and understand it until you’ve heard it multiple times in the wild and used it yourself.